Gracey0201/FinalProject/README.md

 9 Major Roads (SHP) [(https://www.mass.gov/info-details/massgis-data-massgis-massdot-roads)]

- I projected all my data to Massachusetts  WGS 84.

 #### Preprocessing in QGIS

 I had to preform some basic preprocessing of my data before using the them.
 I clipped all of my vecotor and raster data to the Massachusetts Coastal zone boundary  to optimize computational resources during our analysis.
 I also projected all my data to EPSG:26986 - NAD83 / Massachusetts Mainland to avoid no errors as a result of projection from occurring.